MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### Office.Dime.Sdk.Health

-The event captures data that helps in monitoring the health of the components that host the in-app purchase flow within Office Mobile app.
-The data is used to monitor and alert on the health of the purchase flow triggered from Office Mobile app when user opts to buy an Microsoft 365 subscription.
+This event captures data that helps in monitoring the health of the components that host the in-app purchase flow for a Microsoft 365 subscription to ensure the flow is working as expected.

 The following fields are collected:

 - **Data_ActivityErrorDescription** - Error description of the activity

 - **Data_ActivityErrorMessage** - Error message of the activity

+- **Data_ActivityId** - ActivityId to correlate dime with partners that use ActivityId

 - **Data_CampaignId** - Campaign ID for attribution